Hyperholomorphic sheaves and new examples of hyperkaehler manifolds: Introduction

 This is done using an equivalence between the category of qua\-ter\-ni\-onic-\-K\"ah\-ler manifolds of positive scalar curvature and the category of hyperk\"ahler manifolds equipped with a special type of ${\Bbb H}^*$-action, constructed by A. Swann (\cite{_Swann_}).
 Given a quaternionic-K\"ahler manifold $Q$, we consider a principal bundle $\c U(Q)$ consisting of all quaternion frames on $Q$ (\ref{_specia_and_q-K-Subsection_}).
 Then $\c U(Q)$ is fibered over $Q$ with a fiber ${\Bbb H}/\{\pm 1\}$.
 It is easy to show that $\c U(Q)$ is equipped with an action of quaternion algebra in its tangent bundle.
 A. Swann proved that if $Q$ has with positive scalar curvature, then this action of quaternion algebra comes from a hyperk\"ahler structure on $\c U(M)$ (\ref{_U(Q)_hyperk_Theorem_}).

 The correspondence $Q\arrow \c U(Q)$ induces an equivalence of appropriately defined categories (\ref{_U(Q)_equiva_cate_Theorem_}).
 We call this construction {\bf Swann's formalism}.

 The twistor space $\Tw(\c U(Q))$ of the hyperk\"ahler manifold $\c U(Q)$ is equ\-ipped with a holomorphic action of $\C^*$.
 Every $B_2$-bundle corresponds to a $\C^*$-invariant holomorphic bundle on $\Tw(\c U(Q))$ and this correspondence induces an equivalence of appropriately defined categories, called {\bf Swann's formalism for budnles} (\ref{_B_2_to_C^*_equiva_Theorem_}).
 Applying this equivalence to the $\C^*$-equivariant sheaf obtained as an associate graded sheaf of a hyperholomorphic sheaf, we obtain a $B_2$ bundle on ${\Bbb P}_{\Bbb H}T_x M$, and $\pi^* F\restrict C$ is obtained from this $B_2$-bundle by a twistor transform.

-The correspondence between $B_2$-bundles on $Q$ and $\C^*$-invariant holomorphic bundles on $\Tw(\c U(Q))$ is an interesting geometric phenomenon which is of independent interest.
+The correspondence between $B_2$-bundles on $Q$ and $\C^*$-invariant holomorphic bundles on $\Tw(\c U(Q))$ is a geometric phenomenon which is of independent interest.
 We construct it by reduction to $\dim Q=0$, where it follows from an explicit calculation involving 2-forms over a flat manifold of real dimension 4.